 Tumors of the brain may arise from the brain tissue itself, or metastasize to the brain from a cancer in another part of the body.
 Common tumor types treated include: meningioma, glioma, ependymoma, vestibular schwannoma and pituitary tumor.

-The goal of surgery is to remove as much of the tumor as possible while minimizing risks to the patient.
 One of the ways risks are minimized is by using a computerized guidance system that allows for smaller openings and a more direct route to the tumor thereby minimizing unnecessary brain manipulation – a “GPS” system for the brain.

 In addition, other techniques such as neurophysiologic monitoring, make the surgery safer.
 If surgery is not indicated, highly focused radiation, also called stereotactic radiosurgery, is available.